 Connected to God’s Heart

 Sometimes I think of my heavy emotions as something to conquer.
-I imagine reaching a place where I feel only excitement and happiness.
+I imagine reaching a place where I solely feel excitement and happiness.
 But I’m beginning to accept that that is not going to happen this side of heaven.
 Not if I want to stay connected to God’s heart.

 And while my heart may not be big enough to bear all the sorrows of the entire world, slowly God is expanding it.